 - (d) Develop, formulate, and implement programs, activities, and tools in managing and promoting the Philippine Business Regulations Information System (PBRIS).

-Doing Business Division (DB)
+Doing Business Division (DBD)

 The Doing Business Division is tasked to perform the following functions:

 - (a) Track and monitor the Philippine performance in The World Bank – International Finance Corporation (WB-IFC) Doing Business (DB) Report and other global competitiveness indices.

 - (b) Identify reform initiatives and coordinate these with concerned agencies for proper implementation, with the end in view of reaping meaningful outcomes with long-term impact and improve the Philippine competitiveness rankings and score.

 - (c) Push for, and closely monitor and assess the planning and implementation of reform initiatives geared towards the streamlining of regulatory procedures and simplifying the requirements for business related transactions.